ShootingWong/shootingwong.github.io/_pages/about.md

   - Context-aware document ranking

 # News
-- *2024.12*: We publish a new benchmark OmniEval, which omnidirectionally and automatically evaluate RAG systems in the financial domain!
+- *2024.12*: We publish a new benchmark OmniEval, which omnidirectionally and automatically evaluates RAG systems in the financial domain!
 See more [details](https://arxiv.org/abs/2412.13018).

 # Publications
 #### 2025